Make spaces appear larger with floor to ceiling glass doors

 The white walls and plants in white planters create a brightness in this space despite the lack of windows.
 Natural light from other areas in the building is able to flow into the smaller rooms and is reflected off of the white walls.
 Incorporating floor-to-ceiling glass doors ensures that no light is lost.

-3. Share the light
+3. Share the light with floor to ceiling glass doors

 In this office, the light from the large exterior window is able to flow into the larger office space through the frameless glass partition system and floor-to-ceiling glass door.
 The barn door adds a stylish flair, and the use of glass to partition the office space creates a private work space without a sense of isolation so common to offices that are walled off with drywall.

-4. Use minimal hardware
+4. Use minimal hardware with floor to ceiling glass doors

 Using minimal hardware on this pivot frameless swing door allows the focus to fall on the light coming through from the exterior window and unobstructed views from the small office into the larger office space.